FAQ

 Yes, our application procedure is online only!
 From VPD to application documents, entrance examinations and aptitude test, the whole precess is now online only.

 Yes.
-Based on the application documents submitted, the admissions committee will ask selected students to take part in a one-day admission examination in April.
-This admission examination tests the applicant’s ability to evaluate sound environments discursively and conceptually.
+Based on the application documents submitted, the admissions committee will ask selected students to complete a short admissions assignment.
+This admission assignment tests the applicant’s ability to evaluate sound art discursively and conceptually.
 It is followed by a personal interview.

 Is it possible to earn a Ph.D./ Doctoral degree?